Comparisons12 min read

 User Interface & Ease of Use

 ClickUp's interface has improved a lot in 2026 (the sidebar redesign genuinely helped), but it's still dense.
-There are menus inside menus, and the sheer number of options can paralyze new users.
+There are menus within menus, and the sheer number of options can paralyze new users.
 If your team isn't particularly tech-savvy, expect a bumpy first few weeks.

 Winner: Basecamp